ajdickinson/EC-421--Fall-2020/lab_04/lab04.md

 ## Lesson 04: Returning to Heteroskedasticity

+- Why do we need functions?
+- Why do we need loops?

 You don't have to code this, but I want to give you guys some intuition for part 1f on your problem set.
 In particular, what does an unbiased & inconsistent vs. biased and consistent estimator look like?
 Why would we want one or another?